We are working to improve health by reducing air pollution in South Asia.

 Low-cost air quality monitors undergoing calibration before field deployment (IIT Kanpur).

-Since launching our South Asian Air Quality program in 2022, we have made over 20 grants and spent over $16 million.
-Our initial funding has focused on India.
+Since we launched the South Asian Air Quality program in 2022, our funding has focused on India.
 We hope to expand beyond India and into more specific sources of air pollution in the future.

 The following Open Philanthropy staff oversee the South Asian Air Quality program.